|

 insurance and property hazard insurance coverage for a

+dwelling and its contents.
 Homeowner's Warranty (HOW) - A

 type of insurance that covers repairs to specified parts